tsamaya/leaflet-opencage-geocoding-and-geosearch-samples/README.md

 const control = L.Control.openCageGeocoding(options).addTo(map);
 ```

-Test it with `open leaflet-1.x.html`, don't forget to set your API key
+Test it with `open geocoding_leaflet-1.x.html`, don't forget to set your API key

-## Usage with Leaflet 2.0.0-alpha
+## Geocoding usage with Leaflet 2.0.0-alpha

 Leaflet 2 support ESM and tree shaking, check the new feature on the announcement [page](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html).
 The major change is the global L is no longer part of the core package, though it’s still available in the bundled version leaflet-global.js for backward compatibility.